DavidLeoni/divercli/docs/Developers.md

-If you want to include the CLI into your own programs, you can read the following instructions.
+If you want to include the CLI into your own programs, read the following instructions.
 For more info about developing DiverCLI itself, see [the wiki](../../../wiki).

 **With Maven**: If you use Maven as build system, put this in the `dependencies` section of your `pom.xml`: